xiaoxx970/chatgpt-in-terminal/README.md

 > Current price: $0.002 / 1K tokens, Free Edition rate limit: 20 requests / min (`gpt-3.5-turbo`)

 ## Changelog

+### 2023-04-13

+- Added the function of generating and setting the terminal title in the background, and now the client will use the summary of the first question content as the terminal title

 ### 2023-04-09